Sub-IoT/Sub-IoT-Stack/docs/_docs/hardware.md

 ## B_L072Z_LRWAN1

 The [B_L072Z_LRWAN1](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-discovery-kits/b-l072z-lrwan1.html) is marketed by STMicroelectronics as an STM32L0 discovery kit for LoRa, but it can be used for DASH7 as well.
 It contains a [Murata CMWX1ZZABZ-091 module](http://wireless.murata.com/eng/products/rf-modules-1/lpwa/type-abz.html) which contains a STM32L072CZ MCU and a Semtech sx1276 RF chip together on a stand-alone module.
 This module is interesting because it allows to easily integrate a DASH7 modem on a custom design.
+Note that this platform (and all platforms using the Murata module) only supports the 868 and 915 MHz bands, not the 433 MHz band.
 See the [platform notes]({{ site.baseurl }}{% link _docs/platform-lrwan1.md %}) for more specific information on how to use this platform.

  ![B_L072Z_LRWAN1](https://i0.wp.com/blog.st.com/wp-content/uploads/RS7569_B_L072Z_side_antenna.jpg)